Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: integer
     :default: ``1``

     How often you save the function in transfers.
+Default is saving functional data from every transfer.

 .. confval:: composition_lograte

     :type: integer
     :default: ``20``

     How often do you save the composition in transfers.

 |

 Protocol-specific parameters
 ----------------------------

-.. confval:: a

-    :type: float
-    :default: ``0.01``

-    Exponent parameter in power-law distribution that determines the species abundance in regional pool.

 .. confval:: scale